onzfonz/comp227/src/content/2/en/part2a.md

 You don't need the sum of the exercises yet.

-The application must work <i>regardless of the number of parts a course has</i>, so make sure the application works if you add or remove parts of a course.
+The application must work *regardless of the number of parts a course has*, so make sure the application works if you add or remove parts of a course.

 Ensure that the console shows no errors!

-<h4>2.2: Course information step7</h4>
+#### 2.2: Course information step7

 Show also the sum of the exercises of the course.

 ![sum of exercises added feature](../../images/teht/9e.png)

-<h4>2.3*: Course information step8</h4>
+#### 2.3*: Course information step8

 If you haven't done so already, calculate the sum of exercises with the array method [reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).